Bitte beachten Sie: Diese Stellenanzeige ist nicht mehr aktiv.

 - Experience abroad

 - Academic curriculum vitae (including a list of publications, a list of courses and a list of talks given)

 - Description of research interests and research agenda / of the intended habilitation project (if applicable)

-Candidates should submit their academic curriculum vitae, a cover letter, writing samples, and three current letters of recommendation and contact details of people who could provide further letters of recommendation as well as syllabi for two seminars (one on Political Systems in East Asia and one on International Relations in East Asia).
+Candidates should submit their academic curriculum vitae, a cover letter, writing samples, and three current letters of recommendation and contact details of people who could provide further letters of recommendation.
 The cover letter should address the following: current and future research, teaching interests, and existing cooperation with other universities.